open-feature/flagd/docs/configuration/configuration.md

   -d, --socket-path string                  Flagd socket path.
 With grpc the service will become available on this address.
 With http(s) the grpc-gateway proxy will use this address internally.
-  -y, --sync-provider string                DEPRECATED: Set a sync provider e.g. filepath or remote -a, --sync-provider-args stringToString   Sync provider arguments as key values separated by = (default []) -f, --uri strings                         Set a sync provider uri to read data from, this can be a filepath,url or FeatureFlagConfiguration.
-Using multiple providers is supported however ifflag keys are duplicated across multiple sources it may lead to unexpected behavior
+  -y, --sync-provider string                DEPRECATED: Set a sync provider e.g. filepath or remote -a, --sync-provider-args stringToString   Sync provider arguments as key values separated by = (default []) -f, --uri strings                         Set a sync provider uri to read data from, this can be a filepath, url or FeatureFlagConfiguration.
+Using multiple providers is supported however if flag keys are duplicated across multiple sources it may lead to unexpected behavior.
 ```

 Environment variable keys are uppercased, prefixed with `FLAGD_` and all `-` are replaced with `_`.
 For example,